HugoDelatte/finances/README.md

 archive_statements('my_project_folder', 'my_database_name', 'my_statements_folder')
 ```

-Each transaction is mapped to an entity from the entity_mapping.csv using using keyword.
+Each transaction is mapped to an entity from the entity_mapping.csv using keywords.
 The mapping algorithm is straightforward.
 Their is a trade-off between maximal mapping flexibility and minimal editing.
-The entity from the entity_mapping file assigned to the transactions is the one with the keyword of maximum length
+The entity from the entity_mapping.csv file assigned to the transactions is the one with the keyword of maximum length
 that matches the begining of the transaction description.
 When no entity is found, the transaction details are saved in the error folder.
 In that case, you have to add the missing mapping into the entity_mapping.csv file.

-* To run the app, run the following lines
+* To use the app, run the following lines

 ```bash
 from finances.app import run_app